Margaret Peden

-Margaret Elizabeth Maynard Peden (18 October 1905 - 18 March 1981) was an Australian cricketer.
+Margaret Elizabeth Maynard Peden (18 October 1905 – 18 March 1981) was an Australian international cricketer.
 She played six women's test matches for the Australia women's cricket team in the 1930s, and was the first Australian women's Test captain.

-Biography
+Her sister Barbara Peden also played for Australia.

+Early life

+Peden was born on 18 October 1905 in Chatswood, New South Wales.
+She was the daughter of Margaret Ethel (née Maynard) and John Beverley Peden; her father was a professor of law.